 Our 2011 Stock Incentive Plan was adopted by our board of directors on August 2, 2011, approved by our stockholders on September 22, 2011 and subsequently amended on May 25, 2012, June 11, 2014, and June 29, 2015.
 The 2011 Stock Incentive Plan provides for the grant of incentive stock options, nonstatutory stock options, stock appreciation rights, restricted stock units and shares, restricted or otherwise, of our common stock.
 Our employees, officers, directors, consultants and advisors are eligible to receive awards under our 2011 Stock Incentive Plan; however incentive stock options may only be granted to our employees.
-A maximum of 23,023,660 shares of our common stock are authorized for issuance under the 2011 Stock Incentive Plan.
+A maximum of 15,727,780 shares of our common stock are authorized for future issuance pursuant to outstanding awards under the 2011 Stock Incentive Plan.
 The type of award granted under our 2011 Stock Incentive Plan and the terms of such award are set forth in the applicable award agreement.